-If you’re new to canoeing or kayaking then starting with an easy paddle on the Mersey River is the way to go.
+If you’re new to canoeing or kayaking then start with an easy paddle on the Mersey River.
 Work on your strokes and then head for the bigger water.
 It’s easy to rent canoes and kayaks for just an hour or two at the dock at Jake’s Landing from Whynot Adventure (though longer term options are also available.)

 I spent about an hour and a half paddling and poking about in a kayak on the Mersey River last weekend.
 It felt more like I was paddling in a swamp in southern Georgia – minus the Spanish moss and alligators.